-he accepted him, Nyojō-zenji, as his teacher.
+zenji.
+And when he saw Nyojō-zenji, without studying under him, when he saw him for the first time, he accepted him, Nyojō-zenji, as his teacher.
 And Nyojō-zenji also thought, "This is my disciple.
 This is my disciple who will carry my practice."

-And when he was practicing with Nyojō-zenji he attained-he-someone- Nyojō-zenji was scolded someone who was sleeping in his practice.
-And at that time-the feeling or experience he had at that time was submitted by Dōgen to his teacher.
-And he became a completely-he transmitted-he received the transmission from Nyojō-zenji and came back to Japan.
+And when he was practicing with Nyojō-zenji, Nyojō-zenji scolded someone who was sleeping in his practice.
+And the feeling or experience he had at that time was submitted by Dōgen to his teacher.
+And he received the transmission from Nyojō-zenji and came back to Japan.

-The first thing we should notice here is Dōgen was a monk who wanted to be sincere-one of the sincere good monks of Buddha or disciple-disciple of Buddha.
+The first thing we should notice here is Dōgen was a monk who wanted to be sincere-one of the sincere good monks of Buddha-a disciple of Buddha.
 That's all.
-And he has nothing in his mind when he went to he saw Nyojō-Eisai-zenji, he already gave up scholarly study of Buddhism which he was-he had been involved in for long long time.
+And he has nothing in his mind when he went to Nyojō-Eisai-zenji, he already gave up scholarly study of Buddhism which he had been involved in for long, long time.

 But his problem is how to be a good disciple from the bottom of his heart and mind.
-So for him to have this spirit it was the most important point.
-He was so sincere student that he couldn't accept teachers who is not so sincere as he was.
+So for him to have this spirit was the most important point.
+He was such a sincere student that he couldn't accept teachers who were not so sincere as he was.
 Already he gave up scholarly study, so he couldn't accept someone who is talking about Buddhism.
 Already he experienced what is Zen, so he couldn't accept someone who is just talking about what is Zen.
-But what he wanted to see is a man who [is] really practicing Zen in its true sense.
+But what he wanted to see is a man who is really practicing Zen in its true sense.
 So when he saw Nyojō-zenji, who is practicing his way, he accepted him as his teacher.
 And when Nyojō-zenji saw him, he could acknowledge his sincerity-his sincere practice.
 And-the next question will be what is sincere practice?
 What is the way-seeking mind?

-Perhaps, you know, you want to know what is sincerity in your practice.
-First of all, when you become very sincere you cannot accept which is superficial.
-But bef- [partial word]-when you are not so sincere, it is difficult to know what is sincerity, who is sincere student.
+Perhaps you want to know what is sincerity in your practice.
+First of all, when you become very sincere you cannot accept that which is superficial.
+But when you are not so sincere, it is difficult to know what is sincerity, who is a sincere student.
 It is difficult and almost impossible.
-Only when you become very sincere, you can-you will know what is sincerity.
+Only when you become very sincere, you will know what is sincerity.

-It is like to know-to appreciate art.
-You know, when you see-first of all, if you want to appreciate good art, the most important thing is to see the good work.
-If you, you know, if your eye-if you see a good work always, if you-in case you see something which is not good enough, you will immediately know this is not so good because your eyes is already sharp enough to know what is bad, you know, what is good work.
-And when you know what is good work, you will know what is bad, you know-what is not-so-good work.
+It is like to appreciate art.
+First of all, if you want to appreciate good art, the most important thing is to see the good work.
+If you see good work always-in case you see something which is not good enough, you will immediately know this is not so good because your eyes are already sharp enough to know what is bad and what is good work.
+And when you know what is good work, you will know what is bad-what is not-so-good work.

 That is why Dōgen-zenji always put emphasis on the teacher.
 If you want to know what is sincerity, you should have good teacher.
-Only when you have good teacher you will know-by him you will know-by seeing him you will know who is good teacher-what is good teacher.
-When you see sincere person, you will know what is sincerity.
+Only when you have a good teacher will you know-by him you will know-by seeing him you will know who is a good teacher-what is a good teacher.
+When you see a sincere person, you will know what is sincerity.
 That is not something which I can describe.
 That is something you will feel by your intuition.
 That kind of intuition will be gained by seeing good teachers always.